konigio/konigio.github.io/docs/Robustness.md

 One can construct many different representations (i.e. descriptions) of a resource.
 Each description conveys a different set of statements.
-At bottom, a data contract as merely one particular view of a resource or set of resources.
+At bottom, a data contract is merely one particular view of a resource or set of resources.
 When designing a data contract, you are choosing the set of statements to transmit from one party to another.

 The main point of semantic technologies is that any description of a resource can